dabeku/Copiosus-camera/README.md

-# Video and audio streaming for Copiosus
+# Video streaming for Copiosus
-Your personal, low cost, video and audio streaming infrastructure.
+Your personal, low cost, ultra low latency (< 300ms) video streaming infrastructure.

 Run this code on a single-board computer (SBC) on your local network and display the video and audio stream in the Copiosus app.